 - Many entrepreneurs do not have all the necessary skills (e.g., marketing or finance) to run a successful business, especially if they are growing rapidly.
 Furthermore, they may not have the financial resources to hire people with those skills.
 If this describes you, a good Board of Advisors can fill the gaps with complementary skills and the industry expertise your team lacks.

 - A Board of Advisors adds credibility to your company and makes you appear bigger than you really are.
-Relationships with investors, bankers, and other stakeholders are strengthened and confidence increased when they know you are surrounded with experienced and successful professionals who can assist you along the way.
+Relationships with investors, bankers, and other stakeholders are strengthened and confidence increased when they know you are surrounded by experienced and successful professionals who can assist you along the way.

 - The collective wisdom, experience, skills, and resources of an effective Board can help you make and execute important business decisions.
 In Board Meetings, you will also have time to step back from the hectic day-to-day tactical operations and focus objectively on your business strategy.